 - February 2005 - ED GARLAND AND DON SAMUEL HELP ATLANTA THRASHER STAR DANY HEATLEY AVOID TWENTY YEARS IN PRISON FOR THREE YEARS OF PROBATION

-- October 2004 - ED GARLAND NEGOTIATES LESSER SENTENCE IN FEDERAL DRUG CASE AGAINST NFL PLAYER JAMAL LEWIS
+- October 2004 - ED GARLAND NEGOTIATES MINIMAL SENTENCE FOR NFL PLAYER JAMAL LEWIS

 July 2011 - Attorneys Amanda Clark Palmer and Kristen Wright Novay obtained an acquittal for their client charged with battery and criminal trespass in Clayton County.
 The State claimed that the client had physically battered two other women by choking and hitting them.
 Over a two day trial the State presented three witnesses - the two alleged victims and another eyewitness - who all claimed our client was the aggressor.
 Palmer argued to the judge that the State had failed to prove their case on three of four counts; the judge agreed and directed a verdict for those counts.
 The client took the stand and denied all charges.
 Novay showed the jury the inconsistencies in the witnesses' testimony and argued they couldn't be believed under oath.
 The jury agreed, and after deliberating for only 4 minutes found the client not guilty on the remaining charge.